more than we can see

 What if there is more to the Bible than you dared imagine?

-Could it be that the Word truly plays a part in making our lives richer than we dared to dream?
-Let’s say that we believe it enough to crack open the Bible to any random page, desperately searching for the treasures promised there — only to be so bored within 5 minutes flat that we’re tempted to never open our Bible again.
+Could it be that this Word truly could play a part in making our lives richer than we dared dream?
+Let’s say that we believe it enough to crack open our Bibles to any random pages desperately searching for the treasures promised there — only to be so bored within 5 minutes flat that we’re tempted to never open our Bible again.

 I can’t tell you how many times this has happened to me.
 That is, until I became desperate.

 Open my eyes so that I may behold

 My prayer wasn’t as pretty as the one David wrote above.
 But I was desperate enough to beg for something similar.
 I simply needed help.
 I needed a lifeline.
 I needed something true.
 I needed direction and guidance — and I needed it soon.
 We saw David beg for God’s generosity in the previous verse — and this is only a continuation of that prayer.
 “Lord please help me to see what I don’t see!
 Be generous to me by opening my blind eyes!”

 We need not so much that God should give us more benefits, as the ability to see what He has given.